Invitation to Play

 Copyright © – 2023 – R. Arthur Russell

-The conditioning that is prevalent in the majority of western-type societies has created a mythological version of happiness that is highly conditional.
-It is founded upon ignorance of our essential nature and offers an empty promise that is dependent on one simple word–“when.”
+The conditioning that’s prevalent in the majority of western-type societies has created a mythological version of happiness which is very conditional.
+It’s based upon ignorance of our essential nature and offers an empty promise that’s dependent on the concept of one simple word–“when.”

-The voice of the ego temptingly assures us that we will be happy when our desires are fulfilled; but here’s the catch–it’s LYING!
-The overlooked twist to this conditioning is that NOW is all there ever IS.
+The voice of the ego temptingly assures us that we will be happy when our desires are fulfilled; but here’s the catch: it’s LYING!
+The overlooked fact to this conditioning is that Now is all there ever IS.
 When we attempt to be happy by fulfilling the desires of the time-bound phantom “self,” we overlook the very non-thing whose nature is happiness Itself.
-Our BEing is not dependent upon anything to be happy.
+Our BEing isn’t dependent on anything to be happy.
 It rejoices in LIFE, as LIFE.
 It revels in Isness.
-Can you, here and now, become still and feel the delightful song of your soul?
+Can you, here and now, become still and hear the delightful song of your soul?

 Dare to dream (and care for one another).